 Dear Family, Friends, and Fans,

 Once again, we have been plagued with something beyond our control; COVID-19.
 As we all know, social distancing is still being observed and we will not be able to get all of our audience members in seats, nor will the players be able to keep 6 feet apart on the stage.
-It is with a tremendously heavy heart that we postpone this play until the fall.
-We will be looking to do a Chautauqua show (hopefully a musical) in September.
+It is with a tremendously heavy heart that we postpone this play yet again.

 Please know we will do our best to keep you (our people-the ones we work so hard to make laugh, cry, and have all the feels) informed.